12. Universal Studios Singapore

 The most easily overlooked of Universal’s parks is also one of its most unique.
 Universal Studios Singapore opened in 2010 – Universal’s first post-Islands-of-Adventure park.
 Not coincidentally, the park uses the “Islands” layout of lands situated around a lagoon… but it uses the “Studios” mindset, populating those “islands” not with timeless, literary stories, but with “set” style recreations of real cities intermingling with lands based on hit Universal and DreamWorks movies.

-So while your adventure begins on the streets of a film-ready Hollywood, circumnavigating the lagoon, you’ll pass through Sci-Fi City (themed to Battlestar Galactica and Transformers), Ancient Egypt (an entire themed land dedicated 1999’s The Mummy and featuring one of our Seven Ancient Wonders of the Theme Park World), The Lost World (Jurassic Park and Waterworld), Far Far Away (modeled after the fairytale kingdom from Shrek) and – formerly – a land themed to Dreamworks’ Madagascar.
+So while your adventure begins on the streets of a film-ready Hollywood, circumnavigating the lagoon, you’ll pass through Sci-Fi City (broadly incorporation the styles of Battlestar Galactica and Transformers), Ancient Egypt (an entire themed land dedicated 1999’s The Mummy and featuring one of our Seven Ancient Wonders of the Theme Park World), The Lost World (Jurassic Park and Waterworld), Far Far Away (modeled after the fairytale kingdom from Shrek) and – formerly – a land themed to Dreamworks’ Madagascar.

 11. Universal Studios Florida